Grades 3-5 Curriculum Overview

 In grade 3, students explore STREAM activities while studying structures and processes of organisms, ecosystems, and heredity traits; earth and space; as well as investigate motion and stability.
 Grade 4 students explore energy, the earth’s formation and its impacts, the study of body systems, and plant and animal structures through project-based learning activities.
 In grade 5, students use STREAM activities to explore plant and animal cells, ecosystems, matter and its interactions, and energy; students study the sun and stars and earth systems.

 Science teachers incorporate project-based learning where students have opportunities for labs and experiments to test hypotheses and design solutions.
 Students study how people impact the environment and the importance of conservation.
 STREAM (Science, Technology, Religion, Engineering, Art, and Math) activities are prevalent in all grade levels with opportunities for robotics, engineering, art design, creating Rube Goldberg Machines or Artbots, and 3D printing activities.
 Math is integrated into science through the construction of graphs based on data collection.
 High Touch High Tech programs visit grades 3-5 each year to offer in-house field trips.
-A dedicated STREAM lab is planned for 2019-2020.
+Students participate in a weekly STREAM class in our school's STREAM Lab.
 Faculty use formative assessments in dynamic ways through projects, models, centers, and programs that reinforce the science curriculum.
-The Houghton-Mifflin Harcourt text of ScienceSaurus and Bring Science Alive by TCI guides the curriculum
+The Houghton-Mifflin Harcourt text of ScienceSaurus and Bring Science Alive by TCI guides the curriculum.

 The social studies curriculum is designed to construct learning through interdisciplinary units and thematic instruction.
 Grades 3-5 integrate the standards of the Archdiocese of Atlanta that explore history, civics, government, social justice, economics, and geography while challenging students to perceive world matters through the lens of the Catholic faith.